mozmeao/platform-docs/docs/mozilla-accounts.md

 !!! note
     Since a rebranding in October 2023, we now refer to "Mozilla accounts" in our web pages instead of "Firefox accounts".
 This rebranding is so far superficial, and sign up flows still go to `accounts.firefox.com`.
 Because of this, our internal code and helpers still use `FxA` or `fxa` as a common abbreviation.
 However the language used around them should now be "Mozilla accounts" going forward.

 Marketing pages often promote the creation of a [Mozilla account](https://accounts.firefox.com) as a common *call to action* (CTA).
 This is typically accomplished using either a sign-up form, or a prominent link/button.
 Other products such as [Mozilla VPN](https://www.mozilla.org/products/vpn/) use similar account auth flows to manage subscriptions.
-To accomplish these tasks, bedrock templates can take advantage of a series of Python helpers which can be used to standardize product referrals, and make supporting these auth flows easier.
+To accomplish these tasks, Bedrock templates can take advantage of a series of Python helpers which can be used to standardize product referrals, and make supporting these auth flows easier.

 !!! note
     See the attribution docs ([Mozilla accounts attribution](attribution/0004-mozilla-accounts.md)) for more a detailed description of the analytics functions these helpers provide.

 ## Mozilla account sign-up form